Local sign stability and its implications for spectra of sparse random graphs and stability of ecosystems: Introduction

 In the present paper, we provide a simple, sufficient criterion for the finiteness of the real part of the leading eigenvalue, which is the eigenvalue with the largest real part, of an infinitely large, sparse, random matrix.
 To this aim, we rely on the concept of {\it sign stability}.

-Sign stability appeared first in studies on qualitative economics \cite{quirk1965qualitative, maybe1969qualitative,logofet1982sign} in the 1960s when economists were studying the impact of qualitative properties of interaction matrices on the stability of economic systems, such as, the sign of the elements in the interaction matrices.
-The importance of sign stability was soon realised for ecology \cite{may1973qualitative,jeffries1974qualitative, levins1975problems, solimano1982graph} and later it was also considered in chemistry \cite{clarke1975theorems}.
-A matrix is sign stable if for any choice of the absolute values of the non zero elements its leading eigenvalue is also negative, and therefore bounded from above.
+Sign stability appeared first in studies on qualitative economics \cite{quirk1965qualitative, maybe1969qualitative} in the 1960s when economists were studying the impact of qualitative properties of interaction matrices on the stability of economic systems, such as, the sign of the elements in the interaction matrices.
+The importance of sign stability was soon realised for ecology \cite{may1973qualitative,jeffries1974qualitative, levins1975problems, solimano1982graph, logofet1982sign} and later it was also considered in chemistry \cite{clarke1975theorems}.
+A matrix is sign stable if for any choice of the absolute values of the nonzero elements its leading eigenvalue is negative.
 In order for a matrix to be sign stable, it must satisfy specific constraints on its topology and sign pattern \cite{quirk1965qualitative, jeffries1977matrix}.
 Interestingly, tree graphs admit sign stable structures, for instance, directed tree graphs and antagonistic tree graphs are sign stable.
-On the other hand, in general, if cycles are present the sign stability property is lost.
+On the other hand, in general, if cycles are present the sign stability property may be lost.

-As sparse random graphs, e.g., sparse, Erd\H{o}s-R\'{e}nyi graphs, contain cycles, they are not sign stable.
-However, sparse random graphs are locally tree-like~\cite{mezard2001bethe, dembo2010gibbs, montanari2012weak}, and as tree graphs admit sign stable structures, we say that random graphs are {\it locally sign stable} if their interaction patterns match those of sign stable graphs.
-We then conjecture that the leading eigenvalue of infinite sparse random graphs has finite a real part if the random graphs are locally sign stable.
-Hence, we argue that local sign stability allows us to predict the stability of large, sparse network structures and hence extends sign stability to sparse random graphs.
+As sparse random graphs, e.g., sparse Erd\H{o}s-R\'{e}nyi graphs, contain cycles, they are not sign stable.
+However, Erd\H{o}s-R\'{e}nyi graphs are locally tree-like~\cite{mezard2001bethe, dembo2010gibbs, montanari2012weak}, and as tree graphs admit sign stable structures, we say that Erd\H{o}s-R\'{e}nyi graphs are {\it locally sign stable} if the signs of their interaction patterns correspond those of sign stable trees.
+A formal definition of local sign stability will be given in Sec.~\ref{sec:localsignstability} and will apply to a broader class of sparse random graphs.
+We then propose a stronger version of local sign stability, called in the following {\it strong local sign stability}, as sufficient condition for the finiteness of the real part of the leading eigenvalue.
+Hence, we argue that strong local sign stability allows us to predict the stability of large, sparse network structures and extends sign stability to sparse random graphs.